 Working with other students outside of class is strongly encouraged.
 The Math Lab is an ideal location for working with your peers.
+Weekly review sessions are strongly encouraged.

 Honesty Policy:

 Cheating is of course forbidden.
 College policy on cheating, as outlined in the student conduct code, will be strictly enforced.